OmarTarek15/Portfolio/README.md

 # Portfolio
-Portfolio website built with bootstrap
+Portfolio website built with bootstrap.
 This website was to showcase technical and web design skills.
 ## Technologies Used
 * HTML5